Drivetrain#

 The Turn For block is used to rotate the 123 Robot for a given number of degrees.

-This is a blocking block and does not allow subsequent blocks to trigger until it is done.
+This is a waiting block and does not allow subsequent blocks to trigger until it is done.

 Select which direction the 123 Robot will turn.